timothyhull/breadpool-self-eval/docs/index.md

     - **Multitask capacity** -  I deliver verbal and visual cues, including penalties, while maintaining the appropriate positioning for my SO role.
     - **Ongoing player awareness** - I maintain observation of players before, during, and after each jam to ensure any potential contact or communication between teams has oversight.
     - **Jam participant tracking** - I continuously track the number of players and the positions for each player on each team before and during each jam.
-    - **Rules knowledge** - I understand and apply roller derby rules in keeping with established rules theory and the appropriate situational discretion and judgment to facilitate safe and fair gameplay.
+    - **Rules knowledge** - I understand and apply roller derby rules in keeping with established rules theory and the appropriate situational discretion and judgment to facilitate safe, fair, and collaborative gameplay.
     - **JRDA procedures familiarity** - I frequently officiate JRDA games and continuously study JRDA-specific rules, risk management, sanctioning, officiating procedures, etc.
     - **Teamwork** - I behave in a way that proactively shows inclusiveness, courtesy, support, respect, and validation to NSOs.